National Defence Council (Spain): Aftermath

 The council members reached Valencia on 28 March 1939.
 The British consul directed them to Gandia, where a British ship was waiting.
 When they reached that port they found a chaotic situation with masses of refugees attempting to board the ship.
 The refugees were persuaded to go on to Alicante, where they were told they would find British merchant ships that could take them.
 At dawn on 30 March 1939, Casado, with 143 men, 19 women and 2 children, boarded the British ship HMS Galatea at Gandia.
 They were transferred to the British hospital ship RFA Maine on 1 April 1939, which reached Marseille on 3 April 1939.
 From there they went on to Great Britain.

 Miaja left Valencia by plane to Oran in the early morning of 30 March 1939.
 He moved from there to Marseille, and then to Paris.
 His family had previously been exchanged, and he sailed with them to Mexico in May 1939.
 Franco's authorities sentenced him to 15 years of exile and the loss of his nationality.
 He died in Mexico in 1958.

 Casado was allowed to land in Britain, where he published a book in English in which he justified his actions.
 During World War II (1939–1945) he worked for the BBC.
 After the war he moved to Venezuela.
 He returned to Spain in 1961.
 He was tried, but was absolved in 1965.

-Carrillo stayed in Britain during the war, where he continued to attack Negrin, then moved to France and was a member of the executive committee of the PSOE.
+Carrillo stayed in Britain during the war, where he continued to attack Negrín, then moved to France and was a member of the executive committee of the PSOE.
 In his last years he lived in Belgium, where he died in 1963.

 Del Val and González also took refuge in England during the war.

 Moreira also escaped on the Galatea.
 He was sentenced to death in absentia.
 He worked as a waiter in a Spanish restaurant in London until his death in 1967.

 Besteiro was tried by a court martial on 8 July 1939 and sentenced to 30 years.
 He died in prison in 1940.